6 Min Read

 What Does It Mean to Survive A Midlife Crisis?

-• Linda just wants Sean’s girlfriend out of their lives.
+- Linda just wants Sean’s girlfriend out of their lives.
 If that happens and they stay together she’ll be happy (she thinks so anyway).

-• Amber and Therese want something similar – they just want their husbands not to leave them forever.
+- Amber and Therese want something similar – they just want their husbands not to leave them forever.

-His midlife crisis began 20 months ago – or the outward obvious signs began then when he cheated.
-They started therapy 2 months ago (only after 18 months of craziness).
 We’re making progress, but again he’s still communicating with the other woman and is stuck on what he wants to do with both his marriage and the affair.

 I want to keep on driving...
 Going home stresses me out...
 I feel overwhelmed when I walk through the door...
 I often think about leaving and being on my own...
 I just want everything to be over with.”

-Unfortunately, most partners think like Linda and believe surviving a midlife crisis is just getting their partner to stay – and forget about the other woman.
-But even if that happens, how will she know Sean’s inner thoughts and feelings like the ones above are gone?
+Unfortunately, most partners think like Linda and believe surviving a midlife crisis is just getting their partner to stay and forget about the other woman.
+But even if that happens, how will she know Sean’s inner thoughts and feelings, like the ones above, are gone?

 Here’s another example:

 My husband is in the midst of his disruptive midlife crisis and left us his family a month ago.
-I love him very much and I am not giving up on him.
+I love him very much and I’m not giving up on him.
 We've been married for 20 years and our marriage was great until he started his Midlife Crisis 2 years ago.
 Our marriage has been a roller coaster ride since then, especially when it really blew up a year and a half ago when I found out that he’s cheating on me.
 I need help and advice on how to save him and bring him back home.” -Kathleen

 How To Thrive Not Just Survive

-The desired outcome of a midlife crisis should be more than surviving.
-Not only is that too low of an expectation in my opinion, but it doesn’t address the most important issue of all – fixing the causes.
+Not only is that too low an expectation in my opinion, but it doesn’t address the most important issue of all – fixing the causes.

 Here’s an example of what surviving a midlife crisis can look like: